 Los Angeles really is a city of dreams, combining the stunning Californian coast, the glamour of Hollywood and a thriving cultural and economic downtown precinct.
 Los Angeles is a sprawling city connected by a web of highways and bridges, some as much as eight lanes wide.
 Rent your own car upon arrival and you’ll have the keys to the city.

 Most visitors to Los Angeles opt for one of three locales as home base.
 For central access to all the major sites, shopping and cultural destinations stay in one of the many high-rise hotels in the downtown precinct.
 From here you can easily explore the city streets on foot, reach the Museum of Contemporary Art

 or hop on board a train from L.A.’s Union Station

 to experience the flavours of Asia, take in a Lakers game at the cavernous STAPLES Center

 or learn about the music industry that prospered in the city at the GRAMMY Museum

 .
 There are a range of film museums for movie buffs and don’t forget you can tour some of the major studios.

-overlooks the city and is among the most recognisable in California thanks to its iconic Hollywood sign.
+overlook the city and are among the most recognisable in California thanks to its iconic Hollywood sign.
 Spend your days sipping cocktails at open-air bars, eating brunch with high-profile locals or visiting the stars on Hollywood Boulevard

 .
 You’ll be close to the clubs and diners of Sunset Boulevard